Certification in auto repair

 This Academy prepares students for cutting-edge careers in experiential design and digital media.
 We teach an integrated approach based on four fundamentals: design thinking, visual communication, technology, and user experience.
 Students in the academy are strategic thinkers, producers, and technologists poised to lead innovation on a global level.

-This Academy educates and prepares students for career opportunities in programming, database, administration, web design, robotics, and other areas in the expanding digital workplace.
+This Academy prepares students for opportunities in programming, web design, robotics, and other areas in the expanding digital workplace.
 This rigorous curriculum includes computer-aided design using Project Lead The Way (PLTW) curriculum and hands-on application culminating in prototype development.
-Students complete a minimum of four math courses and a three-year engineering sequence by the time they graduate.
+Students complete a minimum of four math courses and a three-year engineering sequence.
 Extracurricular opportunities include Robotics and SkillsUSA where they can continue to develop their skills.

 Advanced Placement (AP) courses